remkarthick/Devops/SwitchAsRoot.md

 # Methods to Switch as a Root User in Linux

+> Difference between sudo and su

 | sudo | su |
 |-|-|
 |superuser do| switch user |
 | runs your commands with elevated prvileges | to switch as another user |
 | will ask your password | will ask the specified users password |

+> Provided below are the methods you can use to switch as a root user

 ## Method 1